picardtristan/product_sales_bikes/README.md

 - Tableau - Visualizations

 ### Exploratory Data Analysis and data cleaning
 For the EDA we decided to use MariaDB on sqliteonline.
-See the code in the following link:
+See the code in the following link: [SQL script](https://github.com/picardtristan/product_sales_bikes/blob/main/Project%20Product%20sales%20script%20SQL.sql)

 ### Data visualization
-For the vizualisation we decided to build a dashboard on
+For the vizualisation we decided to build a dashboard on [Tableau](https://public.tableau.com/app/profile/tristan.picard/viz/Productsalesbikes2017to2021/Dashboard1)

 ### Conclusions